agreen051code/ticket-lifecycle/README.md

 </p>
 <p>
-Intake - A user named Karen submits a ticket reporting that customers are unable to access the online banking system.
-The ticket is created and ready for review by the help desk team.
+Intake - A user named Karen submits a ticket reporting that employees are unable to access the online banking system.
+The ticket has been created and is ready for review by the help desk team.
 </p>
 <br />